 Difference in Bow Shape

 Ocean liners feature a longer and more pointed bow.
 Why?
-Because they need to be able to travel through bad weather, while maintaining a high speed.
+Because they need to be able to travel through bad weather while maintaining a high speed.

-Cruise ships frequently try to avoid storms by doing things such as adding sea days to avoid bad, rough weather, but Ocean Liners are better designed to be able to deal with this.
-This is what makes Ocean Liners perfect for crossing long distances such as the Atlantic ocean.
+Ocean Liners are far better designed to be able to deal with bad weather.
+This is what makes Ocean Liners perfect for crossing long distances such as the Atlantic Ocean.

-Difference in How The Ships Sit in The Water
+How The Ships Sit in The Water

-An ocean liner sits lower in the water than a cruise ship.
 Think of the ship’s lower profile and pointed bow as acting as a knife to cut through water and waves, without breaking a sweat.

 Difference in Hull Thickness

 An ocean liner generally has a thicker hull than a cruise ship, in order to be able to better endure the open ocean.
-The whole idea behind ocean liners is that they are built for the turbulent ocean passages.

 To learn more about the differences between ocean liners and cruise ships, check out this post: